What you need to know if your child is charged with a crime in Texas

 - Taking a statement from the child.

-In Tarrant County, most juveniles are taken to the Juvenile Justice Center or “Kimbo” which is located at 2701 Kimbo Rd, Fort Worth, TX 76111.
+In Tarrant County, most juveniles are taken to the Juvenile Justice Center or “Kimbo” which is located at 2701 Kimbo Road in Fort Worth.
 A parent has the right to communicate in person privately with the child for a reasonable period of time.